 - I recommend buying sunscreen once you get to the island (especially if you're trying to travel carry-on only) and looking for a bottle with a big "reef safe" sticker.
 The sunscreen we use elsewhere actually has components that bleach and kill the coral reef so please be mindful of that.

 - With the ocean literally all around Hawaii, it's not surprising that residents and businesses tend to be environmentally conscious.
 Water refill stations are common, as are plastic-free food service establishments.
 And plastic bags come at a cost (15 cents at the time of this posting).

 - The time will get you!
 Honolulu Standard Time was four hours behind CST in Houston, where I'm from and it took me most of the trip to get adjusted.
 I couldn't sleep past 6 am (10 am at home) the whole time and would often start getting sleepy round 8pm (midnight at home).
 The upside of that was that I could get an early start to all my activities and caught a few gorgeous sunrises, which is very helpful for hikes and sites that get crowded quickly.
 Definitely take the time change into account when planning.

-I hope this is helpful.
-If you have any questions I didn’t address or Oahu knowledge to share, please drop it below.
+I hope Oahu travel tips are helpful.
+If you have any questions I didn't address or Oahu knowledge of your own to share, please drop it below.
 Also, be sure to check out my Hawaiian vacation lookbook for full outfit details.
 What are your upcoming travel plans?
 As always, Thanks for reading!